QuickBlox/quickblox-android-sdk/sample-videochat-kotlin/README.md

 # Push Notifications in VideoChat Sample

-Push Notifications in this sample used to notify offline user about incoming call.
+Push Notifications in this sample are used to notify offline user about an incoming call.
-To send and receive push notifications in sample you should have a Firebase account and Firebase Cloud Messaging project
+To send and receive push notifications in the sample you should have a Firebase account and Firebase Cloud Messaging project.

 How QuickBlox Push Notifications work:
 (https://quickblox.com/developers/SimpleSample-messages_users-android#How_QuickBlox_Push_Notifications_work)